goliatone/go-cms/docs/CMS_ENTITIES.md

 ### What is a Block?

 A block is an atomic unit of content that can be combined to create rich layouts.
-Blocks are the LEGO pieces of your content.

 ### Block Architecture